 Formal one-on-ones are an employee observation and engagement program developed to improve the overall performance of our drivers.
 Each driver supervisor is responsible for completing two ride-alongs per week where they are encouraged to have open dialogue to discuss all obstacles preventing the driver from achieving success.
-Approximately 100,000 driver observations are completed each year.

-- The ultimate goal of this initiative is to create a culture where supervisors develop a relationship with and change the behavior of employees, focused on:
+The ultimate goal of this initiative is to create a culture where supervisors develop a relationship with and change the behavior of employees, focused on:

 - Safety

 - Customer Service

 - Operational Effectiveness

 - Performance Management

 - Maintenance

-- Employees are scheduled for observation by Supervisors based on criteria including but not limited to; tenure, job changes, risk exposure, and route/work area concerns.
+Employees are scheduled for observation by Supervisors based on criteria including but not limited to; tenure, job changes, risk exposure, and route/work area concerns.